Who can use this capability

 - Allow Attachments—Grant or restrict the ability for people to attach files to items in the project.
 For example, if there’s a feasibility study for a project, you can include it when you create that project.

-If your program include an Intake Sheet or a Summary Sheet (more on Summary Sheets), you can include them in your project on the Blueprint Components screen.
-If you include them, you’ll see their related configuration settings.
+If your program includes an Intake Sheet or a Summary Sheet (more on Summary Sheets), you can include those items in your project on the Blueprint Components screen.
+You can enable the following items for all new projects:

 Options listed here map to columns in your Intake Sheet.
 They tell your Blueprint which columns and values to read when you create a new project.